canonical/vanilla-framework/templates/docs/patterns/rule.md

 View example of a highlighted rule
 </a></div>

+## Dark theme

+To use rule component on dark background, add `on-dark` modifier class.

+<div class="embedded-example"><a href="/docs/examples/patterns/rule/highlight-dark" class="js-example">
+View example of a highlighted rule on dark background
+</a></div>

 ## Import

 To add a rule into your project, copy the snippet below and include it in your main Sass file.